benjamincrom/Flask-SocketIO-Chat/README.md

-Flask-SocketIO-Chat
+Web Socket Raffle
 ===================

-A simple chat application that demonstrates how to structure a Flask-SocketIO application.
+A simple application that allows a web server to host a raffle.

 To run this application install the requirements in a virtual environment, run `python chat.py` and visit `http://localhost:5000` on one or more browser tabs.